 4. Performance

-Without immediate application, much of the freshly obtained knowledge and skills will quickly go up in smoke.
+Without immediate application, much of the freshly obtained knowledge and skills training will quickly go up in smoke.
 How will you encourage learners to use the new information outside the class?
 Will you create training handouts to print and use in their daily routine?
-Provide learners with post-training performance evaluation and feedback?
+Provide learners with post-training employee performance evaluation and feedback?
 Or maybe even run a post-training series of micro-lessons so the information has a higher chance to be retained?

 “When the pen is clicked repeatedly, a series of six short messages can be viewed on the screen.
 The pen can be used to remind participants of specific techniques learned during the training.” ~Sheila W. Furjanic, Laurie A. Trotman, Turning Training into Learning: How to Design and Deliver Programs That Get Results